🎵Steve Alaimo -- is 85 in the year 2024 and 86 in the year 2025; b.12/6/1939

 In 1969, “Yester-Me, Yester-You, Yesterday” by Stevie Wonder peaked at number 2 on the U.K. pop singles chart.

-In 1952, “Zing A Little Zong” by Bing Crosby And Jane Wyman peaked at number 10 on the U.K. pop singles chart.
+In 1952, “Zing A Little Zong” by Bing Crosby and Jane Wyman peaked at number 10 on the U.K. pop singles chart.

-In 1997, “All For You” by Sister Hazel peaked at number 50 on the Australian pop singles chart.
+In 1980, ✪✪ “Whip It” by Devo peaked at number 51 on the U.K. pop singles chart.

 In 1986, “Amanda” by Boston peaked at number 25 on the Australian pop singles chart.